SenseNet/sn-resources/docs/gitflow/gitflow.md

 # SN Gitflows

-# Branches
-Permanent branches
-* *master*: for releases and production environments
-* *develop*: for aggregating feature developments

-?where do bugs go?

-Temporary branches
-* feature: for feature developments
-* hotfix: for urgent and high importance fixes
-* staging: for creating QA build with released backend(?)

 ## Feature flow
 * Start with a well defined issue
 * Create a *feature* branch from *develop* branch